 Every soldier a sharpshooter

-Rifle sights gain digital fire control for more accuracy and quicker engagement
+Rifle sights gain digital fire control for more accuracy

 There's little room for error on the battlefield.
 So Raytheon is developing next-generation digital fire controls for its ELCAN rifle sights to help soldiers hit their mark – even when firing from behind cover or traversing hills.